Well, hello there, my friend! Ready to take a peek at one of my favorite needlework helpers, CraftOptics glasses?!

 And I have some more good news— my friends at CraftOptics have created a special offer just for my followers!

 You can find all the details on the CraftOptics website: https://craftoptics.com/ (which, by the way, is the only place to buy these glasses).

 Hop over and check them out… or call the company with any questions.
 I know they’ll be happy to help.

 Help Me Help You!

-As an affiliate of the company, I’ll get a $25 Visa gift card, too – and I’m donating the face value of all of those gift cards to two outreach projects at my church: the Lazarus Ministry and Salvation Army Sunday Lunches. 🙂
+As an affiliate of the company, I’ll get a $25 Visa gift card, too – and I’m donating the face value of all of those gift cards to two outreach projects at my church: the Lazarus Ministry. 🙂